 - Monitor Patient Response: Continuously monitor the patient's response to interventions, including vital signs, oxygen saturation, and level of consciousness.

 - Adjust Interventions as Needed: Adjust interventions based on the patient's response.
-For example, if the patient's oxygen saturation does not improve with supplemental oxygen, consider increasing the oxygen flow rate or initiating non-invasive ventilation.
+Here's one way to look at it: if the patient's oxygen saturation does not improve with supplemental oxygen, consider increasing the oxygen flow rate or initiating non-invasive ventilation.

 - Communicate with Healthcare Team: Communicate with the healthcare team, including the physician and other nurses, about the patient's condition and response to interventions.